ammarhakim/gkyl/doc/BasisFunctions.md

 `basis:numBasis()`
 : Total number of basis functions in the element.

+`basis:numSurfBasis()`
+: Total number of basis functions on each surface of element

 `basis:evalBasis(z, bvalues)`
 : The value of the basis functions at reference coordinate `z`.
 The values are returned in the 1-indexed and pre-allocated vector `bvalues`.

+`basis:volumeToLowerSurfExpansion(dir, volIn, surfOut)`
+: Given expansion coefficients in element, compute expansion coefficients for basis on surface on lower edge in specified direction

+`basis:volumeToUpperSurfExpansion(dir, volIn, surfOut)`
+: Given expansion coefficients in element, compute expansion coefficients for basis on surface on upper edge in specified direction

 ## `CartModalSerendipity`: Modal, serendipity basis functions